RTS What you need to know

 What happens after I contact my supplier?

 When you call your supplier, they will talk you through your options.
 The best option is to move to a new meter so that you can control your tariff.
 If you move to a smart meter, then you will be able to continue on a time-of-use tariff, that will give you cheaper electricity at night.
 This is particularly beneficial to people who have electric storage heaters or Eco 7 water heaters, because these can be very expensive to run without a cheaper night rate.
+If you are unable to have a smart meter installed then your supplier may be able to install a different type of meter than can still offer you a cheaper night rate, but these options can vary between suppliers.

 Your supplier will also be able to send an engineer to your property to make sure your heating system and water heater won’t be affected by the switch off.